katanemo/arch/README.md

 ```

 ### [Observability](https://docs.archgw.com/guides/observability/observability.html)
 Arch is designed to support best-in class observability by supporting open standards.
-Please read our [docs](https://docs.archgw.com/guides/observability/observability.html) on observability for more details on tracing, metrics, and logs
+Please read our [docs](https://docs.archgw.com/guides/observability/observability.html) on observability for more details on tracing, metrics, and logs.
+The screenshot below is from our integration with Signoz (among others)

 ![alt text](docs/source/_static/img/tracing.png)